tensorflow/tfx/docs/guide/examplegen.md

 # The ExampleGen TFX Pipeline Component

-The ExampleGen TFX Pipeline component is an API for getting tf.Example records into TFX pipelines.
+The ExampleGen TFX Pipeline component ingests data into TFX pipelines.
 It consumes external files/services to generate Examples which will be read by other TFX components.

 * Consumes: Data from external data sources such as CSV and BigQuery